17 Of The Greatest And Most Famous Lesbian Singers Of All Time

 2. Janelle Monáe

-Janelle Monáe is an incredibly talented artist who has gained mainstream success over the past decade.
-She attracted broader attention when she appeared on Fun.’s “We Are Young,” and has since produced several critically acclaimed albums and has even dabbled in acting.
+An incredibly talented artist, Janelle Monáe attracted broader attention when she appeared on Fun.’s “We Are Young.”
+Monáe has since produced several critically acclaimed albums and has even dabbled in acting.

 Monáe has publicly described herself as pansexual and bisexual and has also shared that she is nonbinary.
 Her androgynous style and fearless musical innovations make her an inspiration to many of her queer fans.

-Born Kathryn Dawn Lang, k.d.
-Lang is an essential musician to include on any list of lesbian singers.
+Born Kathryn Dawn Lang, k.d. lang is an essential musician to include on any list of lesbian singers, as she is a staunch advocate for gay rights.
+In a cover story for The Advocate magazine in 1992, Lang came out as lesbian.

 Lang grew up in Alberta, Canada, where she first gained her musical reputation as a member of The Reclines, a Patsy Cline tribute band.
 She later gained international attention when she performed at the 1988 Winter Olympics.